Breastfeeding and the Working Mother

 Since the American Academy of Pediatrics recommends breastfeeding up to a year, many moms want to try and meet this time frame.
 More moms today are conscious of wanting to give their children the best start in life via breast milk.

 It is natural for a new mom to feel apprehensive about returning to work after maternity leave, more so because of the challenge of continuing to breastfeed while working fulltime.

-Here are some tips on how you can efficiently handle both working and breastfeeding successfully:
+Continue reading to learn some great tips on how you can efficiently handle both working and breastfeeding successfully.